starogre/Chess-with-Friends/dev/README.md

 Docker volumes are used to persist data.
 The my_ssh_keys volume is used to store SSH keys, which allows you to access Git repositories securely from within the Docker container.
 The my_project_files volume is where you can clone your Git repositories, such as the Chess-with-Friends repo.
 Any changes to the data in these volumes will persist across different runs of the Docker container.
 Cloning Chess repo into /app directory will persist the repo between entering/exiting/destroying container.

+exit - lets you exit container once you are inside re-rerunning ./02-enter.sh will re-initialized container

 ## Step 4: Clone Git Repo

 Clone your Git repositories inside the /app directory in the Docker container